Ion Vinea: Simbolul years

 Born in Giurgiu, the future Ion Vinea was the son of Alexandru Iovanaki and Olimpia (née Vlahopol-Constantinidi).
 Although, in adulthood, Vinea categorically denied his Greek ethnicity, at least one of his parents was of documented Hellenic origins.
 While a paternal grandfather was officially listed as "of Romanian nationality and origin", his wife was French—and her surname of "Chauvignac" is the origin of the pen name "Vinea".
 The poet also belonged to the upper strata, through both his paternal and maternal lineages.
 Alexandru, a nephew of Prince Cariagdi (and his protégé, after Alexandru's parents committed suicide), took an engineer's diploma from the École Centrale.
 Known to the authorities as either a "winemaker" or "unemployed", he always lived off on a country estate in Drăgănești.

 Olimpia, a classics teacher, was a Graeco–Ottoman immigrant, whose parents still resided in Istanbul during the 1890s.
-Accounts differ as to he more distant ethnic origins, with some claiming that she was an Aromanian, and others a Romaniote Jew.
+Accounts differ as to her more distant ethnic origins, with some claiming that she was an Aromanian, and others a Romaniote Jew.
 She was nine years younger than her husband, who, in his thirties, became seriously ill.
 According to one account, Ioan was Iovanaki's son in name only, conceived by Olimpia, a woman of outstanding beauty, with Henry C. Dundas, the British consul in Galați.
 Throughout his life, the writer was colloquially known as Englezul ("The Englishman").